-At the moment, only around 20% of Australian have digital health records, which means that they are not used routinely.
+At present, a minority of Australian have digital health records, and such records are not used routinely.
 As the number of people with digital records increases, it is likely that they will increasingly be used as a way of documenting and tracking our health.

-Some historic and continuing medical practices violate the human rights of people born with intersex variations.
-It is uncertain how, or whether or not, this issue will impact on the documentation of these practices in digital records.
+Relatedly, some historic and continuing medical practices violate the human rights of people born with intersex variations.
+It is uncertain precisely how this will impact on the documentation of these practices in digital records.

 At the point at which a digital health record is activated, it will be automatically populated with two years of Medicare and PBS data.
 Health records will begin to be uploaded and updated from the point of activation.
-This means that people whose early medical records have been lost will not find that information restored.
-While records must provide an accurate reflection of health information, this process should provide an opportunity you to share decision making with your doctor about what is uploaded.
+Records must provide an accurate reflection of health information, and this process should provide an opportunity for you to share decision making with your doctors about what is uploaded.